More than 1,000 guns seized from a home in upscale neighborhood of LA

 In aerial footage from the scene, hundreds of guns are seen scattered out on what appears to be blankets in the driveway.
 The weapons range from handguns to rifles.
 Police can be seen taking inventory.

-ATF spokesperson Ginger Colburn said in a written statement that authorities were anonymously tipped off that someone was "conducting illegal firearms transaction outside the scope of the federal firearm license that the individual possess."
+ATF spokeswoman Ginger Colbrun said in a written statement that authorities were anonymously tipped off that someone was "conducting illegal firearms transaction outside the scope of the federal firearm license that the individual possess."
 Along with the weapons, firearm manufacturing equipment and tools were also found at the home.

-Officers from both agencies remained on the scene and continued the investigation.

 In 2015, LAPD seized 1,200 guns, seven tons of ammunition and $230,000 in cash from a home.
 The owner had died of natural causes and was found in his SUV outside.
 At that time it was considered one of the largest weapon's seizure from one home, the LAPD said.